Home Tech Chromebook Running Slow – Step By Step Guide To Fix It

 3. Remove Unneeded Extensions

 In one’s internet usage, there is a tendency to accumulate extensions and plugins.
-However, you may not realize the many extensions you have installed and how many of them are unnecessary until you check.
+However, you may not realize how many extensions you have installed and how many are unnecessary until you check.

 • Open your Chrome browser, and navigate to the Menu.